 Please note: we now have a minimum order of £10.00 UK Pounds before shipping costs are added.

-Note: Allow up to 2 - 3 weeks for our pre-order 200ml tinters.
+Note: Allow up to 10 working days for our pre-order 200ml tinters.

 Every effort has been made to represent our Universal Tinter colours accurately - however photographic reproduction and different browser colour variants mean that these colour swatches are only an approximate guide.
 Colour and tint charts are not available.